broch/broch.github.io/drafts/linux-install.md

 Managing External Disks
 =======================

 The `udisks2` package seems to be the back-end which most filesystem management tools (e.g. Nautilus) use to deal with hotplugging of USB disks, so I installed this.
-It comes with a command line program `udiskctl`.
+It comes with a command line program `udisksctl`.

 To list devices

 ```
-$ udiskctl status
+$ udisksctl status
 MODEL             REVISION    SERIAL          DEVICE
 -------------------------------------------------
 Databar           5.00        07ABC           sda